 Thank you for your interest in the MLT MBA Prep Program.
-The application for MBA Prep 2016 will be available in August.
+The application for MBA Prep 2016 is now available.

 Round 1 Deadline: September 29, 2014